OctopusDeploy/blog/blog/2021-04/home-automation/index.md

 ## Lesson 6: Basic routine/automation
 There are multiple ways to perform basic automation (often referred to as **routines**) with smart devices:

-- Device's app
+- The device's app
 - Amazon/Google

-### Device's app
+### The device's app
 As referred to in Lesson 3, each brand of device comes with its own app.
 These apps allow you to set up different types of automations, however, they'll only work with their brand.
 For example, I can set up a routine that turns on my TP-Link smart bulbs at dusk, using the Kasa app.
 However, if I wanted my Feit Electric lights to turn on too, I'd need to set up the same automation in the Feit Electric app.

 ### Amazon/Google
 Amazon Alexa and Google Home allow you to link the individual brand accounts to their platforms and authorize them to control your devices.
 This gives you more flexibility, as you can create a single automation to control multiple devices across brands.

 :::warning
 Routines running in Google or Amazon have increased latency between action and trigger, due to all the communication required.
-For example, I have a routine that turns on a smart bulb in a closet, when the door sensor is in an open state.
+For example, I have a routine that turns on a smart bulb in a closet when the door sensor is in an open state.
 Both devices are Zigbee attached to a SmartThings hub.
 If the routine is defined in the SmartThings app, the light turns on nearly instantly.
 If the routine is set up in Alexa, it takes a full second before the light turns on.
 :::

 ## Lesson 7: Advanced automation
 Device apps, Google, and Amazon give you the ability to do common, basic automation, like above with the door sensor and the smart bulb.
-However, none of them allow you to do advanced or complex automations such as leave the bathroom light on if the door is closed and motion is detected.
-Or, if the door is closed and no motion is detected but humidity is above a certain threshold, don't turn off the light (it is likely someone is taking a shower).
+However, none of them allow you to do advanced or complex automations such as leave the bathroom light on if the door is closed and motion is detected, or if the door is closed and no motion is detected but humidity is above a certain threshold, don't turn off the light (it is likely someone is taking a shower).
 For this level of automation, you'd need to implement something like [IFTTT](https://ifttt.com/) or [Home Assistant](https://www.home-assistant.io/).

 ### IFTTT
 IFTTT stands for **If This Then That** and is a well known advanced home automation platform.